Bharanikumaragurubaran/Num-Play/README.md

 # Num-Play
 Similar to Wordle, but here we will be guessing 4 digit number.
 # Setup
-Simple python game, it can be played using updated python verion.
+Simple python game, it can be played using updated python version.
 # Motivation
 Before developing this game, I developed Wordle game using Python (which can be found in https://github.com/Bharanikumaragurubaran/Wordle.git)
 While developing Wordle I was thinking what if we developed similar game to guess numbers, it got me all curious and excited!!!